These are the functional and non-functional requirements for roadmapped efforts, according to the FURPS model.

 3. Data posted to DA will be available for at least 2 sessions (session length to be determined)

-1. LSSA Sequencer supports decentralized sequencing through Blockchain enforced sequencer coordination, ensuring crash tolerance
+1. LEZ Sequencer supports decentralized sequencing through Blockchain enforced sequencer coordination, ensuring crash tolerance

 2. Crash tolerance through persisting state to disk